 It makes no difference if we feel that it’s socially respectable or not – including the statistics about pornography.
 It is happening.
 The motivation is to be desirable.
 I wish many of the criteria in this Huff Post article about online dating pictures were not true.
 While I believe that nobody should be allowed to touch everything they see, the world is not as it should be.

 Wouldn’t it be great to voice over your pictures while others are scanning them?
 To be able to say, “That’s not really who I am!!”
 Nobody wants a simple picture to be the reason that Mr. or Ms. Right dismisses them.

 Imagine being able to hear their thought processes when they view our pictures.
 Maybe folks believe that others won’t make snap decisions from a picture.
-As comforting as it might be, it is not the truth.
-If faces told us nothing, profiles with pictures wouldn’t get 9x more communication, from this eHarmony (eH) post on their most successful dating photos.
+Yes, they will and they do.
+Profiles with pictures get 9x more communication, from this eHarmony (eH) post on their most successful dating photos.

 A whole conversation happens in the viewer’s mind.
 Some pictures will get ignored over and over, others visited over and over.
 The pictures that get written off didn’t feel good to look at.
 We tell ourselves that we rejected a person because we felt no connection.
 While partly true, if the person had posted a different image, we probably would have made different decisions about letting them into our lives.

 For Dad, dating again is daunting enough.
 Now, he has to re-learn it on a computer that doesn’t care about his great social skills or the sense of humour that worked for 30 years.
 Could we put some lucky charms in his pocket?
 You bet we can.